ScazLab/human_robot_collaboration/INSTALL.md

-# catkin workspace start-up guide
+# Catkin Workspace Installation Tutorial
 Guide for building the catkin workspace in ROS.

 # Getting ready